 Trimming your video

-There is nothing more awkward when watching a video than seeing the additional 3-5 seconds at the beginning and end of a video that you were not suppose to see.
+There is nothing more awkward when watching a video than seeing the additional 3-5 seconds video timeline at the beginning and end of a video that you were not suppose to see.
 Trimming the beginning and end of your video clips is easy and really there should be no excuse for this.
-Apps like LumaFusion and iMovie make this really easy to do for any iPhone user.
+Video enhancer apps like LumaFusion and iMovie make this really easy to do for any iPhone user.
 If you want to get fancy try stitching multiple video clips, adding music and transition to your videos.
-And for use lazy people, you can also trim the video directly from the camera roll.
+And for use lazy people, you can also trim the video or video editing directly from the camera roll instead of using a video enhancer app.
 Your welcome 🙏

 If you’re ready to really improve the quality of your videos it might be worth learning what the pros use!
-Most videographers around the globe use Adobe Premiere Pro to edit their videos and for good reason.
-Premiere Pro is not only one of the most advanced editing platforms in the world, but also integrates with other creative applications such as photoshop, after effects, audition & more.
-Adobe Premiere Pro can only be used from a desktop (both PC and Mac), however, it opens up a world of possibility to enhance your video quality and do all sorts of post-processing from there.
-Moreover, the whole editing system is non-destructive.
-To edit your videos, it might be wise to purchase a course because the learning curve is steeper than other editing platforms.
+Most videographers around the globe use Adobe Premiere Pro video enhancer app to edit their videos and for good reason.
+Premiere Pro is not only one of the most advanced editing platforms in the world with the most advanced features, but also integrates with other creative applications such as photoshop, after effects, audition & more.
+Adobe Premiere Pro can only be used from a desktop (both PC and Mac), however, it opens up a world of possibility to enhance your video quality and do all sorts of post-processing like reducing unwanted background noise from there.
+Moreover, the whole editing system of this video enhancer app is non-destructive.
+For video editing, it might be wise to purchase a course because the learning curve is steeper than other editing tools or platforms.

 Using the iPhone camera app

 We can’t stress enough the ability of the iPhone 11’s camera.
-Combine the high-quality camera hardware with the latest camera app on their Ios and you get an unmatchable video quality result.
+Combine the high-quality camera hardware with the latest camera app on their Ios and you get an unmatchable high quality videos.
 Even though other applications may unlock hardware advantages, Apples AI technology is able to work seamlessly with the iPhone’s hardware really really well!
 Just beware of the digital zoom and use it…..
 Never..
-Stick with the optical zoom and your videos will look great.
+Stick with the optical zoom and choose shutter speed and your videos will look great.

 Correct orientation for your iPhone